oehrlis/docker/oudbase/README.md

 In general it does not make sense to change all possible variables.

 ### Scripts to Build and Setup
 The following scripts are used either during Docker image build or while setting up and starting the container.
+The scripts itself are located in the repository root folder [scripts]().
+Due to this the build context must be the repository root.

 | Script                    | Purpose
 | ------------------------- | ----------------------------------------------------------------------------